 The Association of Universities of Applied Sciences, having its registered offices in The Hague, under its charter or under a written power of attorney duly represented in this matter by mr. Th. de Graaf, chairman and drs.
-A.B. de Graaf, director and drs.
-M.J.G.
-Bormans in the capacity of chairman of the employers' delegation hereinafter to be referred to as the 'Association of Universities of Applied Sciences', in its capacity of employers' association with full legal capacity acting as the one party and
+R. Minnee, director and dr. H.J van Wijnen in the capacity of chairman of the employers' delegation hereinafter to be referred to as the 'Association of Universities of Applied Sciences', in its capacity of employers' association with full legal capacity acting as the one party and mr.drs.
+D. van der Zweep